eterpega/LASA_LfD/README.md

 We encourage you to adjust any parameters you find, and rerun the function to understand the effect on the behavior of the robot.

 ### Step 1
 There are numerous ways in which we can give demonstrations to a robot.
 Since we will be working with planar task-spaces in these exercises, we can simply draw trajectories on the robot's task space.
-First, open the file `record_and_replay.m` and run it in matlab.
+First, open the file `exercise_1.m` and run it in matlab.
 A figure with the two-link robot as well as a dashed line delimiting its workspace is drawn.
 You are asked to provide a demonstration of a trajectory.

 Keep in mind that you are providing a demonstration in *the workspace of the robot*, and hence if any part of the demonstration lies outside the boundary the robot will not be able to play it back.